flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

 Output Type Selection
 *************************

 The ``run_likelihood()`` function exposes the following flags to control which of the above return types will be returned, as well as which additional likelihood reports will be written.

    - ``return_likelihood_integrated_pose_fourier``

-If true, we will additionally write a Tensor with the integrated log likelihood of the Fourier-space (see the :doc:`Mathematical Framework</about.rst>` and :ref:`the Integrated likelihood section <_integrated_likelihood>`).
+If ``True``, we will additionally write a Tensor with the integrated log likelihood of the Fourier-space cross-correlation (see the :doc:`Mathematical Framework </about.rst>` and :ref:`the Integrated likelihood section <_integrated_likelihood>`).

    - ``return_optimal_pose``

 If true, we will output the Tensors described under :ref:`the Optimal Pose section<optimal_pose>` below.
 If this is set to true, the remaining  options will be ignored.

+The remaining three options can be set individually, but the output will depend on the chosen combination.

 Output Paths
 **************

 The wrapper function writes computed likelihoods to disk for later review.
 The exact files written depend on the requested outputs.

 The root output directory is specified by the ``folder_output`` parameter.
 Within that directory, the following paths will be used.
 Note that the